Parsl/dnpc/README.md

 at once, accessed with SQL queries that understand all of the forms that they are querying.

+## Identifier namespaces across components

+Different components identify their spans differently, and with different scopes.

+For example, the parsl monitoring database identifies a try span, globally, with a three part composite key: run ID, task ID and try ID.
+So when joining tries to other tables, a three part join needs to happen.

+Work queue log files, however, for a particular run (the lifetime of a manager?) use a single integer key to identify tasks, scoped only within the life of that manager.
+There is no further attempt to give the manager a global identity in the same way that parsl gives runs a global run ID.

+This can be awkward when trying to import two data sources independently with the intention of joining them later: something involving surrogate keys probably needs to happen.
+For example, in the parsl case, a hierarchical import using some kind of surrogate key that models that certain work queue log files live inside the rundir of a particular identified parsl run.

 ## Install

 At nersc: